damonsk/onlinewardleymaps/docs/_posts/2020-06-06-tips-tricks-creating-a-legend.md

 ## Pioneers, Settlers and Town Planners Example

-Notes are generic peices of text that you can place anywhere on a map.
+Notes are generic pieces of text that you can place anywhere on a map.
 They can be versatile and allow you to add more context.

 Here is an example of using `note` elements combined with `pioneers`, `settlers` and `townplanners` elements to create a legend in the top right of the map.